 Group therapy: Serving as a complement to the individual therapy sessions that our patients receive, Southeast Massachusetts Comprehensive Treatment Centers also supply group therapy sessions that are able to offer helpful and supportive interpersonal interactions within a supervised therapeutic environment.
 By partaking in these sessions with others who are also struggling with addictions to fentanyl and other substances, patients can make tremendous progress in their recovery by receiving and providing personal insights, encouragement, and support to and from their peers.
 All group therapy sessions are conducted by counselors who are capable of offering informative, structured, and empathetic sessions that are beneficial to all who participate.

-Why Consider Treatment at Southeast Massachusetts Comprehensive Treatment Centers
+Why Consider Southeast Massachusetts Comprehensive Treatment Centers for Fentanyl Abuse

 The abuse of fentanyl can cause people to grow vulnerable to experiencing many dangerous consequences.
 From a physical standpoint, individuals who abuse this substance have been known to struggle with serious gastrointestinal problems, immune system depression, and overpowering feelings of sedation that can impact their daily lives.
 Fentanyl abuse also leads to a lack of motivation and can change an individual’s overall personality, which can result in the user becoming unable to effectively fulfill obligations and responsibilities at work, which can lead to unemployment.
 Financial troubles have also been known to impact those who are addicted to fentanyl, and the loss of healthy relationships with friends and family has also been known to happen.
 Serious changes in mood are common in those who abuse fentanyl, as are increased levels of paranoia, delusions, and hallucinations.
 Luckily, by obtaining the appropriate treatment interventions, these consequences can be defeated or completely avoided.